abhirup2565/Esign_Project-Backend/readme.md

 # SignFlow Backend (Django)

 This is the backend service for **SignFlow**, a digital contract signing platform.
-It provides secure APIs for user management, document uploads, and e-signature workflows.<br>
+SignFlow is a digital contract signing platform that enables organizations to manage, sign, and track documents seamlessly.
+It supports two types of users — Managers and Employees — each with different capabilities to keep workflows secure and streamlined.

+Managers can onboard new users, upload documents, and initiate signing requests.
+They can also sign documents themselves, track the progress of documents assigned to employees, and download the final signed copies once the signing process is complete.

+Employees, on the other hand, get a simplified experience where they can view documents assigned to them, sign when required, monitor the signing status, and download completed documents.

+Behind the scenes, SignFlow integrates with Setu’s e-signature API to handle digital signatures.
+A background job powered by APScheduler ensures that signature statuses are periodically synced from Setu to the local database.
+This way, users always see the latest signing state without needing to manually refresh.

+The frontend (React) communicates with this Django REST API backend to provide a smooth, role-based workflow for managing contracts digitally.

-💡 Frontend Repository: The backend works together with the From [SignFlow Frontend](https://github.com/abhirup2565/Esign_Project.git) repository, which is a React-based application that interacts with these APIs.
+💡 Frontend Repository: The backend works together with [SignFlow Frontend](https://github.com/abhirup2565/Esign_Project.git) repository, which is a React-based application that interacts with these APIs.

 -----------------------------------------------------